microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printershare-post-jobs.md

 ## Request body
 In the request body, supply a JSON representation of a [printJob](../resources/printjob.md) object.
 The printJob object should only contain **configuration**.
 All properties of **configuration** are nullable.
-Rest of the fields including job and document IDs are set automatically during resource creation.
+All other fields including job and document IDs are set automatically during resource creation.

 Right now, Universal Print supports only one **printDocument** per **printJob** object.